rabbitmq/rabbitmq-website/site/ssl.md

 property to determine if the remote server certificate is valid.

-The <code>System.Net.Security.SslPolicyErrors.RemoteCertificateNameMismatch</code>
+The `System.Net.Security.SslPolicyErrors.RemoteCertificateNameMismatch`
-flag in <code>RabbitMQ.client.SslOption.AcceptablePolicyErrors</code>
+flag in `RabbitMQ.client.SslOption.AcceptablePolicyErrors`
 can be used to disable peer verification (not recommended in production environments!).

-<code>RabbitMQ.client.SslOption.CertificateSelectionCallback</code>
+`RabbitMQ.client.SslOption.CertificateSelectionCallback`
 can be used to provide
 a [LocalCertificateSelectionCallback](http://msdn.microsoft.com/en-us/library/system.net.security.localcertificateselectioncallback(v=vs.110).aspx)
 that will select the local certificate used for peer verification.